apache/accumulo-classloaders/modules/vfs-class-loader/TESTING.md

 This test will continue from the previous test and we will copy a jar over the jar referenced in the cx1 context classpath.
 The legacy AccumuloReloadingVFSClassLoader has a hard-coded filesystem monitor time of 5 minutes, so we will need to wait some number of minutes after overwriting the jar before the scans will return the new value of `foo`.

 a.
 Copy the example-a.jar over the context-examples.jar to force a reload.
-The value in the scan result should change from 'bar' back to 'foo'.
+The value in the scan result should change from `bar` back to `foo`.

 ```
+hadoop fs -rm /iterators/legacy/bar/examples.jar
-hadoop fs -cp -f /iterators/example-a/examples.jar /iterators/context-examples.jar
+hadoop fs -cp -f /iterators/legacy/foo/examples.jar /iterators/legacy/bar/examples2.jar
 ```

 b.
 Wait 10 minutes for a reload

 c.
-Test that class loader has been updated and is returning a new class
+Test that class loader has been updated and is returning the value 'foo'

 ```
 scan